Toric Stacks I: The Theory of Stacky Fans: Moduli Interpretation of Smooth Toric Stacks

 The simplest examples to describe are fantastacks.
 See Notation \ref{not:fantastacks} and Examples \ref{eg:fantastack-double-origin}--\ref{eg:fantastack-square-cone} for an explanation of the notation used below.

-\begin{remark} Any smooth toric stack contains an open substack which has a toric open immersion into a fantastack.
+\begin{remark} For any smooth stacky fan $(\Sigma, \beta\colon L\to N)$, one may modify $\Sigma$ by first removing all unstable cones which $\beta$ does not map to $0$ and then including cones so that $\Sigma$ is induced by a fan on $N$.
+This shows that any smooth toric stack contains an open substack which has a toric open immersion into a fantastack.
 Remark \ref{rmk:moduli-open-immersions} therefore allows us to understand the moduli interpretation of non-fantastack smooth toric stacks by appropriately modifying the intersection relations. \end{remark}

 \begin{remark} We explicitly obtain linear relations by choosing a basis for $N^*$.
 For each basis element $\psi$, we get a trivialization of $\L^{\beta^*(\psi)}$.
 That is, we get trivializations of the divisors whose coefficients appear in the rows of $\beta^*$. \end{remark}